 - Comments: Giscus (uses GitHub Discussions)

 The workflow is beautiful.
-I write a blog post in Markdown, push it to GitHub, and Netlify automatically builds and deploys the site within 30 seconds.
-No FTP, no manual uploads, no nonsense.
+I write a blog post in Markdown, push it to GitHub via VS Code, and Cloudflare automatically builds and deploys the site within 30 seconds.
+No FTP, no manual uploads, no security issues to worrie about, no operational tasks.
 Just write and push.
-Who ever wants wordpress?

 If you are still running WordPress for a simple blog or portfolio, do yourself a favor and look into static site generators.
-Simplisity is and security is the best right?
+Simplisity and security with no operation is just golden.

 What is Next?